CCI-MOC/documentation/docs/source/hil/HaaS-bootstrapping.md

+# HaaS Bootstrapping
 The script below is an example of how to populate the HaaS with nodes.

 It also configures the switch accordingly.
 This is the script that was used to add the extra rack of servers into the northeastern cluster's HaaS.

 ```python
 import json